More immigrants face deportation: What due process are they owed?

 The Trump administration and its allies offer a different position.
 White House adviser Stephen Miller wrote on the social platform X Tuesday: “If you illegally invaded our country the only ‘process’ you are entitled to is deportation.”

 America First Legal, which Mr. Miller helped found, elaborated on this argument.
-It underscored the president’s authority under the Alien Enemies Act, and drew a parallel to the government’s rapid expulsion of border crossers during the pandemic.
+It underscored the president’s authority under the Alien Enemies Act and drew a parallel to the government’s rapid expulsion of border crossers during the pandemic.

 “‘Due process’ arguments are irrelevant,” the group said in a post.